-Madrid in 1 Day for Friends - Make classic Paella Mixta (with vegetarian option) in a traditional paella pan
+Madrid in 1 Days - Make classic Paella Mixta (with vegetarian option) in a traditional paella pan

-Madrid in 1 Day for Friends - Make classic Paella Mixta (with vegetarian option) in a traditional paella pan
+Madrid in 1 Days - Make classic Paella Mixta (with vegetarian option) in a traditional paella pan

 Hands-on paella & sangría workshop in a central Madrid cooking space.
 Meet on Calle de la Montera, learn ingredient history, make sangría, cook a mixed paella (with vegetarian option), then share the meal with your group.
 Ideal for friends looking for a social evening of food, drinks and local tips.